NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Index.page.md

 * an indicator that a child with female genitalia has a family history of FGM
 * the date that the FGM assessment was carried out

-### Child Protection - Information System

-The Child Protection Information Sharing (CP-IS) initiative aims to share information between NHS clinicians and Local Authority social care practitioners relating to children with either Child Protection, Looked After or Unborn Child care plans.

-Relevant data is uploaded to NHS Spine by a Local Authority system where it can be queried by NHS clinicians/practitioners.
-A response is returned to the practitioner showing any plans in existence for the specified NHS number and also the details of any device or person who has previously submitted a query against that NHS number.
-Further details of the API design are available.

-## Use cases

-Current uses are:-

- - As a practitioner at an unscheduled care setting, i can look up whether a patient has a child protection plan (looked after child, Unborn child subject to child protection plan)

- CP-IS has been extended to scheduled care settings:

- - A clinician seeing a child/pregnant woman for scheduled care wishes to know if the child has a care plan, in order to provide contextual care for that person, without alerting the social worker.

-## Purpose

- Authorized healthcare workers can:

-- Query to check if a child has a Child Protection Plan, including:
-  - Looked-After Child (LAC) status
-  - Unborn child subject to a protection plan
-- Retrieve details of the responsible Local Authority for further action

 ---